Trusted-AI/AIX360/README.md

 The `examples` directory contains a diverse collection of jupyter notebooks that use AI Explainability 360 in various ways.
-Both examples and tutorial notebooks illustrate working code using AIX360.
+Both examples and tutorial notebooks illustrate working code using the toolkit.
 Tutorials provide additional discussion that walks the user through the various steps of the notebook.
 See the details about tutorials and examples [here](examples/README.md).